droixuk/WebsiteRedirectMatch-Translated/README.md

-WebsiteLinkTranslator is a Python script that translates website links from one language to another and finds the best match for the translated link among a list of target links.
+WebsiteRedirectMatch-Translated is a Python script that translates website links from one language to another and finds the best match for the translated link among a list of target links.
 This script was created with the inspiration and help of ChatGPT 4.

 Requirements
 Python 3.6 or later